 After you get the report, review it and take steps to correct any mistakes or outdated information and add positive information.
 This isn't just a case of wanting a lender to give a "thumbs up" rather than "thumbs down" on your loan.
 Lenders use your credit report to determine whether you should be charged a higher interest rate, too.)
 (Learn more about how to correct errors on your credit report and how to add positive information to your credit report.)

-2. Check your credit score.
 This is a separate numerical calculation, designed to indicate your creditworthiness.
 While there are different types of credit scores (FICO, VantageScore), creditors often look at the FICO score.
 A basic FICO score ranges from 300 to 850, the closer to 850, the better.
-Your FICO score, however, isn't free from the credit reporting companies.
+Your FICO score, however, isn't free for the asking from the credit reporting companies.
 You can, however, find reliable sources for it online, such as from Credit Karma, Discover or Capital One.
-Nevertheless, your lender may use a different FICO score than the versions you receive (because there a lots of different types of FICO scores).
-Still, you’ll get an idea of where you fall in terms of credit risk.
+Nevertheless, your lender might use a different FICO score than the versions you receive (because there lots of different types of FICO scores).
+Still, you'll get an idea of where you fall in terms of credit risk.

 With an adjustable rate mortgage (ARM), the rate will change from time to time based on the interest rates in the economy.
 Your monthly payment will increase if rates go up and go down if rates fall.

-Another option is a hybrid ARM, which has a fixed rate for a certain period (say three, five, seven, or ten years).
+Another option might be a hybrid ARM, which has a fixed rate for a certain period (say three, five, seven, or ten years).
 After the fixed-rate period ends, the interest rate switches to an adjustable one and remains variable for the rest of the loan term.

-5. Determine how long you want your mortgage to last.
 A mortgage term is typically 15 or 30 years, though it could vary.
-If you take out a 15-year mortgage, you’ll pay off the loan much quicker than with a 30-year loan, but the monthly payment wiil be higher.
+If you take out a 15-year mortgage, you'll pay it off much quicker than with a 30-year loan, but the monthly payment will be higher.
 The advantage to choosing a 15-year mortgage is that you save thousands of dollars in total interest over the life of the loan.

-9. Consider using a mortgage broker.
-Unlike a "loan officer" who works for one bank or lender, mortgage brokers work with many lending institutions to try to find the best lender and mortgage for your particular situation.
-However, the broker won’t look at every available mortgage on the market.
+Unlike a "loan officer," who works for one bank or lender, mortgage brokers work with many lending institutions to try to find the best lender and mortgage for your particular situation.
+However, the broker won't look at every available mortgage on the market.
 Instead he or she will likely find you the best option from a lender that he or she has a relationship with.
 The broker will work with you to get preapproved for a mortgage (after you decide which loan you want) and help you complete your loan application and prepare confirmation of employment and wages, financial information, credit report, and other documentation the lender needs.